alexHoggett/CV/README.md

 #### Communication

+A proven track record of postitions held in education, hopsitality and community work have honed my communication and interpersonal skills, giving me great confidence when dealing with clients or addressing the team.

 #### Attention to detail

-I take great pride in producing code that is
+I take great pride in producing code that is elegant, efficient and reliable.

 #### Adaptability

 I am highly motivated by challenges and look forward to these opportunites as they have the potential for professional growth.
 I can pick up new technologies fast through independant learning, becoming an invaluable member of the team.